fossfreedom/desktop-art/README.md

 Current Situation

- - Basics do work
+ - Basics do work - see To Do list below
- - Right-click preference menu option to be ported to GTK3
  - Mouse focus control to be restricted to cover i.e. lines 276-284 commented out needs to be GTK3 converted.
 Patches welcome!

 To Install